-China is the world’s most populous country and it is the third largest country by total area.
-China is located in East Asia and encompasses mountains, desert, lakes, rivers and over 14,000 km of coastline.
+China is the world’s most populous country and the third largest country by total area.
+Located in East Asia, China encompasses mountains, desert, lakes, rivers and over 14,000 km of coastline.
 The breathtaking beauty, captivating cultural traditions, delectable dishes and bewitching art is just the tip of the iceberg when it comes to everything China has to offer the intrepid traveler.